gcanti/tcomb/README.md

 - `Arguments` the type of `arguments`
 - `f` the function to execute
-- `Return` optional type of the return value
+- `Return` optional, check the type of the return value
 - `name` optional string useful for debugging

 Example